Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Teacher Request & Classroom Request

 Due to the professional qualifications of all teachers at Holy Souls School, parental request for a specific teacher will not be granted.
 If the parent feels the need to discuss special learning differences of his or her child prior to the class placement, the need must be put in writing and an appointment made with the principal to discuss an educational plan for the upcoming year.
-The letter and appointment must be completed before the end of April.
+The letter must be completed before the end of the school year.

 Withdrawal from School

 When a family is moving or withdrawing from school for any reason, the parents must submit a letter to the principal stating the reason for leaving and the planned date of departure.
 The same procedure should be used if the family is not returning for the next school year.
-The student's classroom place is not released until the school has been officially notified in writing of the student's withdrawal.
+All fees will be refunded prior to the start of the school year if your family is moving out of the area.
+For families that move during the school year, a $300 withdrawal fee will be assessed

 Parental Rights: Non-Custodial Parents